-Nishi et al. conducted a large scale experiment in which players could trade and share money over a series of games.
-A key variable which they found to matter was the degree of wealth visibility.
-When wealth was visible (as opposed to invisible), inequality became greater, and cooperation decreased (Nishi et al., 2015).
-This suggests that a combination of wealth visibility and inequality (the former of which may promote the latter) may disfavour cooperation.
-How exactly this translates to real societies isn't clear, but begs the need for large scale comparative work on the question.
+Nishi et al. (2015) conducted a large-scale experiment in which players could trade and share money over a series of games.
+A key variable that they found to matter was the degree of wealth visibility.
+When wealth was visible (as opposed to invisible), inequality became greater, and cooperation decreased.
+This suggests that a combination of wealth visibility and inequality (the former of which may promote the latter) may disfavor cooperation.
+How exactly this translates to real societies isn't clear but begs the need for large-scale comparative work on the question.

-Interpersonal differences
+Interpersonal Differences

-Average cooperative behaviour varies between groups.
+Average cooperative behavior varies between groups.
 But do individuals also vary?
-Of course individuals vary from moment to moment, or interaction to interaction.
+Of course, individuals vary from moment to moment, or interaction to interaction.
 But are some individuals fundamentally more cooperative than others?

-Nowak and colleagues analysed data from over a thousand individuals across thousands of cooperative games.
-They found that individuals are consistent in their cooperative behave, both between different games, and between games and real life settings.
-They found that an individual's behaviour even correlates between interactions over a hundred days apart (Peysakhovich, Nowak, & Rand, 2014).
-This suggests that individuals may posses a "cooperative phenotype", which determines some consistent level of cooperation, and varies between individuals.
+Nowak and colleagues analyzed data from over 1,000 individuals across thousands of cooperative games.
+They found that individuals are consistent in their cooperative behavior, both between different games, and between games and real-life settings.
+They found that an individual's behavior even correlates between interactions over 100 days apart (Peysakhovich, Nowak, & Rand, 2014).
+This suggests that individuals may possess a "cooperative phenotype," which determines some consistent level of cooperation, and varies between individuals.
 If true, this opens up a fascinating series of questions: what explains this difference?
 Can we pinpoint a genetic basis?
-Equally exciting, this result also suggests that results from games may have further reaching implications than previously thought, as it would mean cooperative games are a good measure of an individual's fundamental cooperativeness (Peysakhovich et al., 2014) (of course, given the experiment is well designed!).
+Equally exciting, this result also suggests that results from games may have further-reaching implications than previously thought, as it would mean cooperative games are a good measure of an individual's fundamental cooperativeness (Peysakhovich et al., 2014) (of course, given the experiment is well designed!).

 Nowak's colleagues lent further support to this idea in 2016, by showing that three "cooperative phenotypes" were sufficient to provide high predictive power in explaining individuals' cooperative tendencies across games (Epstein, Peysakhovich, & Rand, 2016).
 They dubbed these three phenotypes the "good" (individuals who usually cooperate), the "bad" (who rarely cooperate), and the "unflinchingly selfish" (who never cooperate).
-This does not necessarily mean that there are only three cooperative phenotypes in reality.
-But the fact that strong predictive power can be gained with non-continuous cooperative traits suggests that there may be discrete cooperative types amongst humans, and at the very least lends credence to the idea that cooperation is a self-consistent trait.
-Importantly, these results suggests that it's not just "tendency to cooperate" that is consistent, but "how to condition one's own behaviour on others" (Epstein et al., 2016).
+This does not necessarily mean that there are only three cooperative phenotypes.
+But the fact that strong predictive power can be gained with noncontinuous cooperative traits suggests that there may be discrete cooperative types among humans, and at the very least lends credence to the idea that cooperation is a self-consistent trait.
+Importantly, these results suggest that it's not just "tendency to cooperate" that is consistent, but "how to condition one's own behavior on others" (Epstein et al., 2016).

-Cooperation interventions
+Cooperation Interventions

-So far we have discussed what conditions can explain the emergence of cooperation in a population, and sources of interpersonal and intercultural variations in cooperative behaviour.
-What about interventions to change cooperative behaviour?
+So far, we have discussed what conditions can explain the emergence of cooperation in a population, and sources of interpersonal and intercultural variations in cooperative behavior.
+What about interventions to change cooperative behavior?

 David Rand of Yale has studied this phenomenon in depth (Kraft-Todd, Yoeli, Bhanot, & Rand, 2015).
-For example, in one study they considered the role of norms in shaping behaviour.
-A well-known phenomenon is that humans copy successful behaviour.
-If an institution creates an environment in which "cooperation" is a successful behaviour (e.g. by punishing defectors), will this carry over into other settings?
+In one study they considered the role of norms in shaping behavior.
+A well-known phenomenon is that humans copy successful behavior.
+If an institution creates an environment in which "cooperation" is a successful behavior (e.g., by punishing defectors), will this carry over into other settings?

-Kraf-Todd et al.'s study suggests that the answer is yes.
-They had participants play a cooperative game in an environment in which cooperation was either a successful behaviour or not, and then observed individual's behaviour in a subsequent, one-shot game.
+Kraft-Todd et al.'s study suggests that the answer is yes.
+They had participants play a cooperative game in an environment in which cooperation was either a successful behavior or not, and then observed individual's behavior in a subsequent, one-shot game.
 They found that when cooperation was previously a successful strategy (a positive "norm"), individuals were more prosocial in the new setting.
-Of course these two "environments" are not as varied as those one might expect in real life, but the result suggested a role for institutionally created cooperative norms.
+Of course, these two "environments" are not as varied as those one might expect in real life, but the result suggested a role for institutionally created cooperative norms.